jeffledin/alula_coding_exercise/README.md

 ### POST /api/v1/asteroids

-Description: Retrieves a list of asteroids expected to pass near the earth during the specified date range.
+Description: Retrieves a list of asteroids expected to pass near Earth during the specified date range.
 Only asteroids less than or equal to the specified distance range are returned.

+Note: The NASA API states that the maximum date range is 7 days.
+In the future, this could be circumvented by modifying our API to fragment a date range into 7 day chunks and calling the NASA API for each range.
+The results could then be aggregated and returned.
+Alternatively, NASA could investigate implementing pagination in their API.

 Required body parameters:
 | Parameter | Description |